ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/http_cache_configuration.md

 For the Page Builder, block cache by default respects `$content.ttl_cache$` and `$content.default_ttl$` settings.
-However, if the given block value has a since or till date, it is taken into account for the TTL calculation for both the block and the whole page.
+However, if the given block value has a since or till date, it's taken into account for the TTL calculation for both the block and the whole page.

 To overload this behavior, listen to [`BlockResponseEvents::BLOCK_RESPONSE`](page_events.md), and set priority to `-200` to adapt what Page Field Type does by default.